 Even if laws were passed explicitly to protect people like me, we still wouldn't be safe.
 Assault is already illegal, and people still regularly assault trans folks anyway.
 We cannot be safe in a society that demands segregation.
 I mean that in the fullest sense.
 We cannot be safe in a society that demands separate yet equal restrooms.
 Racial segregation dates back to 1849; separate gendered restrooms came later, in 1887.
 Segregated restrooms have always been racist as well as sexist, and as such will always be unsafe.

 P.S.
 I figured out how to find the single-user restrooms on campus.
-It's solution - inadequate on a societal level, but it's the solution available to me right here right now, so I'll take it.
+It's a solution - inadequate on a societal level, but it's the solution available to me right here right now, so I'll take it.

 No comments: